SanjeevaRDodlapati/QeMLflow/docs/reports/completion/PHASE_2_COMPLETION_REPORT.md

 ## 🏆 Phase 2 Status: **COMPLETE** ✅

-The quantum computing notebook has been successfully refactored to use the ChemML Tutorial Framework's specialized quantum modules, creating an advanced interactive quantum computing educational experience.
+The quantum computing notebook has been successfully refactored to use the QeMLflow Tutorial Framework's specialized quantum modules, creating an advanced interactive quantum computing educational experience.
 The enhanced tutorial includes real-time VQE optimization, interactive Hamiltonian exploration, and comprehensive quantum state analysis.

 **Ready to proceed to Phase 3: DeepChem Drug Discovery Notebook Refactoring** 🧬